RADettmer/plotly-homework/README.md

 # <div align="center">**Belly Button Biodiversity**<div>

-## This homework/project creates a dashboard using Plotly, D3.js and JavaScript.
+## This project creates a dashboard using Plotly, D3.js and JavaScript.

 Here is a link to the dashboard: https://radettmer.github.io/plotly-homework/